tariqqubti/spicyhtml/README.md

 ## Styles and Scripts

-The builder will cache all styles and scripts tags it encounters during building, and add the first instance of them in the end of the building process.
+The builder will cache all styles and scripts tags it encounters during building, and add the first instance of them at the end of the building process.

 Adding the styles just before the ending of the `<head>` tag, and scripts just before the ending of the `<body>` tag.